fedor-goncharov/wrt-project/README.md

 ## Future plans

-  * Write some sustainable documentation for given codes.
+  * Write some sustainable documentation for given codes...
-  * Make use of advanced, growing libraries in tomographical imaging (e.g., CASToR project castor-project.org)
+  * Make use of advanced, growing libraries in tomographical imaging (e.g., CASToR project: www.castor-project.org)
   * Implement some algorithms from machine-learning community (ANN's, Bayesian methdos etc.)